bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 `objc_library` it's self is a configuration.
 The documentation resides here https://docs.bazel.build/versions/master/be/objective-c.html

-_Note: Unlike skylark easily added on to Bazel, the `objc_library` is part of the internal java rules shipped with the Bazel binary._ Most users of Bazel implement a higher level system of macros to encapsulate defaults of building librarys and simplify configuration management.
+_Note: Unlike Starlark rules which are easily added on to Bazel, the `objc_library` is part of the internal java rules shipped with the Bazel binary._ Most users of Bazel implement a higher level system of macros to encapsulate defaults of building librarys and simplify configuration management.